 - Parallax scrolling works on mobile.

-Note: The discontinued Marquee family (Marquee, Adversary, Alex, Eamon, Ginger, Mint, Shift) also supports parallax scrolling.
-See the Marquee template guide for more information.
+- The discontinued Marquee family (Marquee, Adversary, Alex, Eamon, Ginger, Mint, Shift) also supports parallax scrolling.
+To learn more, visit the Marquee template guide.

 Parallax scrolling is available on pages that support banners:

 - Index Pages (background images behind Regular Page sections)

 - Regular Pages

 If the banners on your site aren't showing the parallax effect, enable it in the Brine family's Style Editor: